 “For most people experiencing power loss, the core priorities are likely having a sufficient supply of daily medications and the capacity to cook and keep food cold.
 Information and communications technologies and emergency lighting are probably second only to food preservation and preparation,” said Hal Knowles, associate change agent in the Program for Resource Efficient Communities, part of UF’s Institute of Food and Agricultural Sciences.

-As you prepare for the 2018 hurricane season and the possibility of losing electricity, it's best to have a plan and restock your kit.
+As you prepare a storm and the possibility of losing electricity, it’s best to have a plan and restock your kit.
 Below are some tips from experts at the University of Florida on various items you may use during an outage.

 - Backup generators